 The O visas are a group of U.S non-immigrant visas designed to bring people with extraordinary abilities and high education to work in the U.S. These visas target those people with talents in various fields, their assistants, and families.
 The O visas are divided in these categories:

-- O-1 visa – is a visa for those who show expert knowledge in science, business, education, athletics, or art, including international recognition for their work
+- O-1 visa – is a visa for those who show expert knowledge in science, business, education, athletics, or art.

 - O-2 visa – is designed for the personnel or assisting people of the O-1 visa holders